-Rapturous love’s greeting of realer, of rounder replies?...
+Rapturous love’s greeting of realer, of rounder replies?…

-In the eucharistic grain of the harvest fields and ‘meal-drift’ of clouds Hopkins sees an image of Christ.
+In the eucharistic grain of the harvest fields and ‘meal-drift’ of clouds, Hopkins sees an image of Christ.
 In order to do so, to ‘glean’ the Saviour, Hopkins must lift up heart and eyes.
-Then, inverting this order, he addresses eyes and heart in an attempt to understand the response that is glimpsed and heard.
+Then, inverting this order, he addresses eyes and heart, in an attempt to understand a response that is glimpsed and heard.
 Hopkins asks: ‘what looks, what lips yet gave you a / rapturous love’s greeting of realer, of rounder replies?’
 Hopkins’s wording here at the end of the second stanza is deliberately and irreducibly ambiguous.
 This ambiguity is central to the meaning of the poem: ‘love’s greeting’ is both the rapture of Hopkins’s own heart in its knowledge of Christ and the image of Christ that greets Hopkins from within the landscape he sees.
 Lawler notes that these ‘realer, rounder replies’ suggest the circular imagery that is the classic mystical and poetic imagery of fulfilment.
-The word ‘reply’ is etymologically linked with the Latin replicare, to fold back, to make a legal replication and this idea of ‘replication’ is at the core of Hopkins’s meaning.
+The word ‘reply’ is etymologically linked with the Latin replicare, ‘to fold back’, ‘to make a legal replication’; this idea of ‘replication’ is at the core of Hopkins’s meaning.
 Hopkins’s important inversion of ‘heart, eyes’ / ‘eyes, heart’ presents a mirror image, suggesting the eyes, heart or soul as a mirror to and reflection of Christ.
 This inversion is also a circularity of exchange: no longer does Hopkins look on a landscape; rather, the recognition of Christ in the landscape turns the vision around so that it is Christ who looks out at Hopkins, from within the world, and more importantly, from within himself.
-It is this realization that emboldens the heart –
+It is this realisation that emboldens the heart –

 And the azurous hills are his world-wielding shoulder